openplanetary/openplanetary.github.io/CONTRIBUTE.md

 #### Images

-Should you have any images in your post, upload in the relevant `img/` subdirectory (i.e. using your username, as listed on [members data](https://github.com/openplanetary/openplanetary.github.io/blob/master/_data/members.yml)) using the `post-` prefix, e.g. posts by _nmanaud_ are on [img/nmanaud](https://github.com/openplanetary/openplanetary.github.io/tree/master/img/nmanaud)
+Should you have any images in your post, upload in the relevant `img/posts/` subdirectory (i.e. using your username, as listed on [members data](https://github.com/openplanetary/openplanetary.github.io/blob/master/_data/members.yml)), e.g. posts by _nmanaud_ are on [img/posts/nmanaud](https://github.com/openplanetary/openplanetary.github.io/tree/master/img/posts/nmanaud)

 #### Gist and Syntax highlighting